CommanderOtto/StripeSample_ASP.NET/README.md

 For this sample, you can download and copy.
 To make your life easier, make sure you do the following changes:
 1. Change the stripe keys in web config file
-2. Create a database in Microsoft SQL Management studio, and create the tables highlighted below.
+2. Create a database in Microsoft SQL Management studio, and create the tables in this directory (Customers, and Subscriptions)
 3. Change the connection string in webconfig, to reflect your database connection.
 4. Make sure to read the Stripe documentation:
     Introduction